wriggy/yrtt_entry_katas_js/README.md

     npm install

-If you look inside the **taks** directory you will find a file of functions to implement.
+If you look inside the **tasks** directory you will find a file of functions to implement.

 To understand how these functions work, take a look in the corresponding test file where the desired functionality is described.